Sayan Chanda: How Many Fires, How Many Suns, How Many Dawns?, 2026, Installation View, De La Warr Pavilion, Bexhill-On-Sea. Photography Rob Harris.

-The title How Many Fires, How Many Suns, How Many Dawns? comes from an invocation in the Rig Veda, an ancient Sanskrit text that forms part of the oldest Hindu scriptures.
+The exhibition’s title comes from the Rig Veda, an ancient Sanskrit text that forms part of the oldest Hindu scriptures.
 It is commonly translated as: “How many fires are there, how many suns, how many dawns, how many waters?
 I address you, O ancestors, not in rivalry; I ask you, sages, in order to know the truth.”
-The phrase calls upon ancestral spirits to understand the multiplicity of the universe.
-It can also be read as a reflection on unity and the ways that all things are connected.
+The invocation asks how many forms can exist at once.
+Through this work, Chanda invites visitors into a space that moves beyond fixed belief systems, where deities and histories exist in forms that remain open to change.

 Chanda (b.
 1989, Kolkata; lives and works in London) received his bachelor’s degree in textile design from the National Institute of Design, India, in 2013 and an MFA from the University of Arts, London, in 2021.
 His work has been exhibited widely in shows internationally, including: The 6th Kochi Muziris Biennale, Kochi (2025, forthcoming); Cample Line, Scotland (2025); Green Art Gallery, Dubai (2024); British Textile Biennial (2023); Jhaveri Contemporary, Mumbai (2022); Commonage Projects, London (2022); Saatchi Gallery, London (2021); South London Gallery, London (2021) and Nature Morte, New Delhi (2021).
 He has been selected for The Artsy Vanguard 2026.